-The Cornwall University in the United Kingdom has looked at how heavy riders actually are in a large group of riders.
-The average rider-horse bodyweight percentage varied between 14.2 and 16.6 percent.
-Based on these findings, you can state that a guideline of 10 percent is not realistic.
-Simply because most riders do not make it.
+Cornwall University in the United Kingdom investigated how heavy riders actually are across a large group of riders.
+The average rider-horse bodyweight percentage varied between 14.2% and 16.6%.
+Based on these findings, it can be stated that a guideline of 10% rider/horse weight percentage is not realistic.
+Simply because most riders are heavier.
 The following table shows the percentages of riders found in the United Kingdom.

-When we talk about the maximum weight of the rider, it is important to understand the biomechanics of the horse’s back.
-For a long time there has been written about the back of the horse as a kind of bridge, but this is actually too static a concept.
-Nowadays we often describe the working of the back as a kind of bow (of a bow and arrow).
+When we refer to guidelines about the maximum weight of the rider, it is important to understand the biomechanics of the horse’s back.
+For a long time, people have thought of the horse’s back as a sort of ‘bridge’, but this is actually too static-a-concept.
+Nowadays, we often describe the working of the horse’s back as a kind of bow (as in bow and arrow).
 Where the inflexible part with the handle represents the spine in the back and the string represents the more flexible belly muscles at the bottom.

 Movement of the back

-When the horse moves the back moves in 3 ways.
-It is more or less hollow and convex, it bends to the left or to the right and it can rotate on its own axis.
-The last two are linked together.
+When the horse moves, the back moves in three ways.
+It a structured so that it can become more or less concave or convex, it bends to the left or to the right, and it can rotate on its own axis.
+The last two properties are linked together.
 If a horse bends to the left, the back turns slightly to the right around its own axis.
 Seen from behind, the spine rotates a little clockwise.
-If the horse bends to the right, the spine turns a little counterclockwise.
+If the horse bends to the right, the spine turns a little counter-clockwise.

 The back of the horse can move in three directions.
-When bending to the right it also rotates counter clockwise.
+When bending to the right it also rotates counter-clockwise.
 The weight of the rider has the most effect on the bulging movement in the back.
-In a comparison between the back movement with only a girth, only a saddle and a saddle with 75 kilograms.
-The spine became clearly more hollow at a weight of 75 kilograms.
-The mobility of the back however did not decrease.
-Besides that the horses moved their forelegs further back with the 75 kg weight compared without the weight.
-Probably in order to help the back to flex again.
+In a comparison between the back movement with only a girth, only a saddle, and a saddle with an additional 75 kilograms.
+The spine became clearly more concave at a weight of 75 kilograms.
+The mobility of the back, however, did not decrease.
+Alongside this the horses moved their forelegs further back with the 75 kg weight ,compared without the weight.
+Probably to help the back to flex again.

-The mobibity of the back in the convex / hollow direction effects the stride length of a horse.
-The greater the mobility of the back in this direction, the bigger the steps it can make.
-In older horses, the back is often a bit stiffer, which reduces movement in the hollow and convex direction.
-Back pain also leads to reduced mobility of the back and thus a reduced step length.
-In particular, the mobility in the hollow / convex direction and in the rotation around the longitudinal axis are reduced in horses with a painful back
+The mobility of the horse’s back in the concave/convex direction affects the stride length of the horse.
+The greater the mobility of the back in this direction, the bigger the steps it can make are.
+In older horses, the back is often a bit stiffer, which reduces movement in the concave/convex direction.
+Back pain also leads to reduced mobility of the back and, thus, results in a reduced step-length.
+In particular, the mobility in the concave/convex direction, and in the rotation around the longitudinal axis, are reduced in horses with back pain.

 Back muscle pain

-When horses hollow their backs under the influence of the weight of the rider and they are unable to sufficiently flex their backs again afterwards, it will lead to painful muscles in the back.
-In a study among Dutch horses 22.6% of the horses showed a slight form of back pain.
+When horses hollow their backs under the influence of the weight of the rider, and they are unable to sufficiently flex their backs again afterwards, the experience pain in the muscles in the back.
+In a study of Dutch horses, 22.6% of the horses showed a slight form of back pain.

-A study by Ohio State University showed that horses with a rider weight of more than 20% had significantly more muscle pain in the back than horses that were ridden with less weight.
-Eight horses were ridden with a weight of 15 to 30% of their body weight.
-When wearing 15 and 20% of their body weight, the horses showed little evidence of physical pain or stress.
-At a load with a weight of 25% the horses had:
+A study by Ohio State University, in the US, showed that horses with a rider weight of more than 20% had significantly more muscle pain in the back than horses that were ridden by a rider with less weight.
+Eight horses were ridden with an additional weight of 15% to 30% of their body weight.
+When carrying an additional 15% and 20% of their body weight, the horses showed little evidence of physical pain, or stress.
+While carrying an additional load with a weight of 25%, the horses studied had: